Finding the best procedure for you.

 As Dr. Konstantin tells his facelift patients, “Your face will still be your face, it will just look years younger.”
 Whether you opt for a deep plane facelift, a mini facelift, or another procedure entirely, be sure to consult a trustworthy, board-certified facial plastic surgeon who is experienced with both types of facelifts.

-For more content by New York’s favorite facelift expert, we welcome you to visit us on Instagram.
-To inquire about your own facelift– mini or full!– contact Dr. Konstantin’s Manhattan practice, where we will be happy to help you schedule a consultation.
+If you’re looking for more information from the doctor many consider to be the best facelift surgeon in NYC, we welcome you to visit us on Instagram.
+To inquire about your own facelift—mini or full—contact Dr. Konstantin’s Manhattan practice using the online form and we will be happy to help you schedule a consultation.